 - 1 teaspoon ground cinnamon

-- In a small bowl, combine flour, oats, cinnamon, nutmeg, and brown sugar.
-Cut in butter using a fork or a pastry cutter until combined and butter is in small pieces.
-Sprinkle this mixture on top of fruit.
+- In same bowl, combine topping ingredients: brown sugar, ½ cup flour, oats, cinnamon, and nutmeg.
+Cut in butter using a fork or a pastry cutter until combined.
+There should be small clumps.
+Sprinkle this mixture on top of fruit, squeezing some between your fingertips if you like large clumps on the crisp.

 Husband’s take: “I could live on this stuff!
 I wish E would stop mooching off of mine!”